 4.)
 Accept that the law hates you.

-Step parents have little to no legal rights when it comes to their stepchildren.
-For example, if Brittany were to be killed in some freak household accident or inexplicably contract Ebola and die, Trey would immediately go back to his dad’s, like something out of a bad Lifetime Channel movie starring Sally Field and/or Melissa Gilbert.
+Step parents have no legal standing when it comes to their stepchildren.
+We have all the responsibilities of really real parents, with none of the rights.
+All of the obligations, and none of the protections.
+For example, if my wife I split up, there wouldn’t be a custody arrangement for me.
+No visitation.
+No nothing.
+I’m just not an actual parent, and there’s no such thing as Step Parental Rights.
+Or, if my wife were to be killed in some freak household accident or inexplicably contract Ebola and die, my stepson would immediately go back to his dad’s, like something out of a bad Lifetime Channel movie starring Sally Field and/or Melissa Gilbert.
 It’s high and tragic drama, and it completely blows.
 I don’t like to think about it much, so let’s move on…

 5.)
 You may be a second-class parent, but you don’t have to act like one.